• Only for the mother of the child

 The amount of maternity benefit depends on the number of calendar days, i.e. the daily rate.
 Therefore, the amount of maternity benefit received each month fluctuates, depending on how many days there are in the given month.

-If the mother’s income subject to social tax during the 12-month reference period was equal to or lower than minimum wage, she will receive maternity benefit in the amount of minimum wage, which is 820 euros per month in 2024, with a daily rate of 27,33 euros.
+If the mother’s income subject to social tax during the reference period was equal to or lower than the minimum wage rate, the mother’s parental benefit is paid at the minimum wage rate.

-• first, an employed mother’s maternity benefit is calculated on the basis of the estimated date of birth of the child, while the shared parental benefit is calculated on the basis of the actual date of birth of the child;
+An employed mother’s maternity benefit is calculated on the basis of the estimated date of birth of the child, while the shared parental benefit is calculated on the basis of the actual date of birth of the child

 When and how is maternity benefit granted?